 Washington, D.C.: National Gallery of Art

-The Art Museum is on the other side of the Sculpture Garden.
+The Art Museum is past the Sculpture Garden.

 It was so hot and muggy that most people were sitting at the fountain with their feet in the water.